The Community Survey has closed. Thank you to all who participated. Results are now available!

 - The Open Participation Survey is offered to all residents so each voice in the community can be heard.
 This survey is hosted online only.
 It is identical to the Sampled Survey except that it asks if you are a resident of the community and to confirm which area of the community you live in.

-Both surveys will close on October 5th at midnight.
+Both surveys will closed on October 8th at 11:59.

-- The Sampled Survey is for the randomly selected households only.
+- The Sampled Survey was for randomly selected households only.

-- The Open Participation Survey is open to all residentsfor the specific boundaries.
+- The Open Participation Survey was open to all residents for the specific boundaries.